polarfire-soc/polarfire-soc-documentation/memory-hierarchy/mpfs-memory-hierarchy.md

 Flush64 takes a 64-bit address for the address of the memory location to flush out of the cache.

-Flush32 takes a 32-bit addess for the address of the memory location to flush out of the cache.
+Flush32 takes a 32-bit address for the address of the memory location to flush out of the cache.
 The physical address flushed is that 32-bit value shifted left by 4 bits.

 ### Configuration Mechanisms
 The L2 memory is organized into 16 cache ways.
 Each cache way is 128 Kbytes.